Dana Morris is a Panama City Domestic Violence Battery Lawyer

 - Stand Your Ground.

-Contact a Panama City criminal defense attorney today to schedule a free case evaluation
+Contact a Panama City criminal defense attorney at The Morris Law Firm today to schedule a free case evaluation

 Time is of the essence.
 Domestic battery charges are best addressed at the earliest stages of the case, before formal charges are filed.
 Should the victim wish to approach the client’s attorney, a criminal defense attorney, once retained, can have the victim prepare a statement indicating a declination to prosecute.
 The criminal defense attorney can also explain to the victim the process of completing drop charge affidavits at the State Attorney’s Office.
 However, it is important to remember that the decision to prosecute rests exclusively with the Office of the State Attorney.
 A victim’s input is often considered, but is in no way definitive.